rlikeone/React-greenwheels/README.md

 ##### A functional approach with keeping the relationship and logic as simple as possible.

 - To meet the requirements for this functional approach I have used the: Hooks API (https://reactjs.org/docs/hooks-reference.html).
+- The <Location /> child component is being mapped out in parent <ListLocations /> which holds the state for all the data being rendered in the <option> tag, such as `address`.
+ - Other data bneing hold in the parent includes:

+ `Location`
+ `Car model`
+ `Car license`
+ `Car state`

 ### `Dependencies used`